International Traveling Exhibition Displays 225 Objects of Utility, Empowerment and Spiritual Potency

 An illustrated, multi-author scholarly volume published by the Fowler Museum accompanies the exhibition.

 The exhibition is made possible by major funding from the National Endowment for the Humanities and the National Endowment for the Arts.
+Support is also provided by the Martha and Avrum Bluming Exhibition Fund.

 About the National Museum of African Art